python/cpython/Doc/using/android.rst

 -------------------------------

 These instructions are only needed if you're planning to compile Python for Android yourself.
 Most users should *not* need to do this.
-If you're looking to use Python on Android, one of the following tools will provide a much more approachable user experience:
+Instead, use one of the following tools, which will provide a much easier experience:

 * `Briefcase <https://briefcase.readthedocs.io>`__, from the BeeWare project
 * `Buildozer <https://buildozer.readthedocs.io>`__, from the Kivy project
 * `Chaquopy <https://chaquo.com/chaquopy>`__

-If you're sure you want to do all this manually, read on.
+If you're sure you want to do all of this manually, read on.
 You can use the :source:`testbed app <Android/testbed>` as a guide; each step below contains a link to the relevant file.